Request a Copy of an Appeals Court Case Document or Oral Argument Recording

 Note about oral arguments held before March 1, 2005: The only recordings available for purchase are of oral arguments conducted by a panel or single justice of the Appeals Court on or after March 1, 2005.
 Recordings of arguments held before that date are not available.

 Arguments Held Outside the John Adams Courthouse: If the argument was held at a location outside the John Adams Courthouse, then it is possible the argument was not recorded.
-Before you purchase a recording, please determine the location of the argument by reviewing the docket online.
+Before you purchase a recording, please determine the location of the argument by reviewing the public docket website.
 If the argument was not held at the John Adams Courthouse, please call the Clerk's Office at (617) 921-4443 to verify that a recording exists.

 Fee Schedule